Healy-Hyperspatial/merkle-tree/README.md

    - Ensure consistent encoding (e.g., UTF-8).
 3. Compute Hash:
    - Apply the specified cryptographic hash function (e.g., SHA-256) to the serialized metadata.

+### Computing `merkle:collection_hash`
+1. Prepare Metadata:
+    - Include all fields specified in `merkle:hash_method.fields` in the Collection.
+    - If fields is "*" or "all", include all fields of the Collection.
+2. Serialize Metadata:
+    - Use canonical JSON serialization with sorted keys and consistent formatting.
+    - Ensure consistent encoding (e.g., UTF-8).
+3. Compute Hash:
+    - Apply the specified cryptographic hash function to the serialized metadata.

 ### Computing `merkle:root` for Collections and Catalogs
 1. Collect Hashes:
+   - For **Collections**:
-   - For Collections: Gather `merkle:item_hash` values from all Items.
+       - Gather `merkle:item_hash` values from all Items.
+       - Include the `merkle:collection_hash` of the Collection itself.
+   - For **Catalogs**:
-   - For Catalogs: Gather `merkle:root` values from all child Collections and Catalogs.
+       - Gather `merkle:collection_hash` and `merkle:root` values from all child Collections and Catalogs.
+       - Include the `merkle:collection_hash` of the Catalog itself (if applicable).
 2. Order Hashes:
    - Order the hashes according to the method specified in `merkle:hash_method.ordering`.
 3. Build Merkle Tree: